network-dave/netrun/README.md

 ## But why ?

-Becase I needed something simple for my day-to-day routine as a network engineer, where I could not install Ansible or did not want to start building inventory files, and needed more flexibility.
+Becayse I needed something simple for my day-to-day routine as a network engineer.
+Because sometimes you can't install Ansible, or want to start building inventory files, just to run a few "show" commands.

-Because the code is very simple and readable so you can adapt it to your own needs, because it is cross-platform, contained in a single file, and requires no specific setup except installing the required Python libraries.

-Because it will run on any system where Python3.7+ is installed, Windows, Mac and Linux.
+Because the code is simple and easy to read, because it is cross-platform, contained in a single source file, and requires no specific setup except installing the required Python libraries.
+It will run on any system where Python3.7+ is installed, Windows, Mac and Linux.

 And as long as you know how to install Python libraries offline, it makes a convenient tool for air-gapped systems with no Internet access, or where you can't deploy a full blown network automation platform.